SaxySam/Git_Instructions/README.md

 ### Install Git

-Like any software, Git needs to installed locally to any machine before being able to use it.
-Git can be downlaoded and run on any Windows, MacOS, or Linux device, and can be [downloaded here](https://git-scm.com/downloads).
+Like any software, Git needs to be installed locally to any machine before being able to use it.
+Git can be downloaded and run on any Windows, MacOS, or Linux device, and can be [downloaded here](https://git-scm.com/downloads).

 ### Install Visual Studio Code

 The second piece of software that is necessary for following through this document is *Visual Studio Code* (*VS Code* or *VSC* for short).
 VSC is an open source *Integrated Development Environment* (IDE) which has support for and integrations with many different languages and applications, as well as a large collection of user-made extensions.
 As such, it provides a convenient place to manage both code-related projects and git integration in a single application.
 Visual Studio Code can be [downloaded here](https://code.visualstudio.com/Download), and provides a helpful page on [Documentation](https://code.visualstudio.com/docs) to get you started.

 > There are many other fantastic tools for managing both code projects and git repositories.
-I find that VSC provides the best experience and the most user flexibility, however other IDEs such as [*Visual Studio Community*](https://visualstudio.microsoft.com/downloads/) or [*JetBrains Rider*](https://www.jetbrains.com/rider/download/) provide similar functionality.
+I find that VSC provides the best experience and the most user flexibility; however, other IDEs such as [*Visual Studio Community*](https://visualstudio.microsoft.com/downloads/) or [*JetBrains Rider*](https://www.jetbrains.com/rider/download/) provide similar functionality.
 >
-> There is also the standalone [GitHub Desktop](https://desktop.github.com/download/) application for a more streamlined and hands off approach to git (however there isn't as much flexibility in some places; a tradeoff in order to make the introduction to git less technical)
+> There is also the standalone [GitHub Desktop](https://desktop.github.com/download/) application for a more streamlined and hands-off approach to git (however, there isn't as much flexibility in some places; a tradeoff in order to make the introduction to git less technical)

 ### Add a gitignore